Essential Tips To Perfect Your Next Corporate Event

 Three to Six Months Before the Event

-• Develop a marketing plan and start promoting the event.
+• Develop a marketing plan and start promotions.

 • Send initial invitations or save-the-date notices.

-• Plan logistical details such as transportation and accommodations if necessary.
+• Plan logistics like transportation and accommodations if needed.

 One to Three Months Before the Event